muhtasim24/Flix/README.md

 ### Notes
 - App would display an empty black screen once I implemented the Tab View Controller
 - Fixed it by noticing the initial arrow pointing to Navigation Controller when it should be pointing to the Tab View Controller
+- Still Having trouble uploading the code to GitHub